datacommonsorg/docsite/custom_dc/custom_data.md

 * TOC
 {:toc}

+This page shows you how to format and load your own custom data into your local instance.
+This is step 2 of the [recommended workflow](/custom_dc/index.html#workflow).

+## Overview

 Custom Data Commons provides a simple mechanism to import your own data, but it requires that the data be provided in a specific format and file structure.